kfahy/slack-disable-wysiwyg-bookmarklet/README.md

 ### Browser bookmarklet

 1. Copy the contents of `index.js`
-2. Paste into the URL field of a browser bookmark
+2. Paste into the URL field of a browser bookmark, and prepend the text with `javascript:`
 3. Navigate to a Slack workspace in that browser
 4. Execute the bookmarklet to disable the WYSIWYG editor
 5. Repeat each time you reload slack